Thaddeus Stevens: Presidential Reconstruction

 Before leaving town after Congress adjourned in March 1865, Stevens privately urged Lincoln to press the South hard militarily, though the war was ending.
 Lincoln replied, "Stevens, this is a pretty big hog we are trying to catch and to hold when we catch him.
 We must take care that he does not slip away from us."
 Never to see Lincoln again, Stevens left with "a homely metaphor but no real certainty of having left as much as a thumbprint on Lincoln's policy."
 On the evening of April 14, 1865, Lincoln was assassinated by Confederate sympathizer John Wilkes Booth.
 Stevens did not attend the ceremonies when Lincoln's funeral train stopped in Lancaster; he was said to be ill.
-Trefousse speculated he might have avoided the rites for other reasons.
+Trefousse speculated that he had avoided the rites for other reasons.
 According to Lincoln biographer Carl Sandburg, Stevens stood at a railroad bridge and lifted his hat.

 In May 1865, Andrew Johnson began what came to be known as "Presidential Reconstruction": recognizing a provisional government of Virginia led by Francis Harrison Pierpont, calling for other former rebel states to organize constitutional conventions, declaring amnesty for many southerners, and issuing individual pardons to even more.
 Johnson did not push the states to protect the rights of freed slaves, and immediately began to counteract the land reform policies of the Freedmen's Bureau.
 These actions outraged Stevens and others who took his view.
 The radicals saw that freedmen in the South risked losing the economic and political liberty necessary to sustain emancipation from slavery.
 They began to call for universal male suffrage and continued their demands for land reform.